 New clubs are not the only beneficiaries of the mentoring relationship.
-Mentoring allows you to
+A mentor is responsible for:

-- Share your expertise
+- ▶ Sharing their expertise

-- > Develop your capacity to translate values and strategies into productive actions
+- ▶ Developing their capacity to translate values and strategies into productive actions

-- Prove yourself as a valuable leader
+- ▶ Proving themselves as a valuable leader

-- Invest in the future of Toastmasters
+- ▶ Investing in the future of Toastmasters

-- Obtain fresh perspectives
+- Obtaining fresh perspectives

-- Build teamwork skills
+- ▶ Building teamwork skills

-- Apply leadership skills in new situations
+- ▶ Applying leadership skills in new situations

-- Earn credit toward the path to Distinguished Toastmaster award
+- ▶ Earning credit toward the Distinguished Toastmaster award

-Appointing Mentors
+V4 Appointing Mentors

-Up to two new club mentors are appointed by district directors or club growth directors.
+Up to two new club mentors are appointed by District Directors or Club Growth Directors.
 The mentors' names and member numbers should appear on the prospective club's Application to Organize.
-Alternately, district directors or club growth directors can submit mentors' names by emailing newclubs@toastmasters.org no later than 60 days from the charter date.
+Alternately, District Directors or Club Growth Directors can submit mentors' names by emailing newclubs@toastmasters.org no later than 60 days from the charter date.
 Mentors and a charter officer sign and return the Get Credit form to World Headquarters after mentors have completed six months of service.

-The Team Approach
+V5 The Team Approach

 You work with a new club's sponsors for a short period of time.
-A sponsor is a member who
+A sponsor is a member who is responsible for:

-- Helps charter a new club
+- ▶ Helping charter a new club

-- Follows leads
+- ▶ Following leads

-- Generates interest and enthusiasm for the new club
+- ▶ Generating interest and enthusiasm for the new club

-- Recruits members
+- ▶ Recruiting members

-- Submits all paperwork to World Headquarters
+- ▶ Submitting all paperwork to World Headquarters